-The energy management system (EMS) (Figure 8-13) distributes all the 120VAC power throughout the motorhome, whether it comes from shore power, generator, or the inverter.
+The energy management system (EMS) (Figure 8-15) distributes all the 120VAC power throughout the motorhome, whether it comes from shore power, generator, or the inverter.
 The EMS monitors the incoming power, and manages the power to reduce circuit breaker tripping.
-It does this by momentarily shedding power to the loads under its control when the user turns on other more critical appliances in the motor home.
+It does this by momentarily shedding power to the loads under its con-trol when the user turns on other more critical appliances in the motor home.
 EMS restores power when the appliance is turned off.
 The EMS panel displays the status of incoming power and the controlled loads.

-When coupled with an inverter, EMS reduces battery charge
+When coupled with an inverter, EMS reduces battery charge rate before shedding any loads.

-Figure 8-13: Energy management system
+Figure 8-15: Energy management system